DALIHILLARY/CVAS/README.md

 # CVAS
-This is a project to help the visually impaired ativate both indoor and outdoor terrains with ease
+This is a project to help the visually impaired nativate both indoor and outdoor terrains with ease